deadbaed/blog/_posts/2019-04-18-archlinux-how-old-is-your-installation.md

+---
+layout: post
+title:  "archlinux how old is your installation"
+date:   2019-04-18
+---

 # archlinux how old is your installation

 on archlinux, to see when you installed arch on your computer, run this command